syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the property value as true then tooltip will be displayed when hover the days in the datepicker calendar.
+Specifies the property value as true.
+It displays the tooltip when hovering on the days in the datepicker calendar.